david-pace/wave-recovery-tool/README.md

 Tool to display wave file header information and to restore corrupted wave file headers.

-This program was originally developed to recover damaged wave files destroyed due to a bug in the audio application _Logic_.
+This program was originally developed to recover damaged wave files which were destroyed due to a bug in the audio application _Logic_.
+See [this blog post](http://www.davehofmann.de/when-logic-destroys-your-audio-files/) for more details.

-# License
+## License

 Wave Recovery Tool is licensed under the terms of the GNU General Public License Version 3.

-# Author
+## Author

 Wave Recovery Tool is developed by David Hofmann &lt;dev@davehofmann.de&gt;

-# Prerequisites
+## Prerequisites

 To use the wave recovery tool, a [Python 3](https://www.python.org/downloads/) installation is required.

+Furthermore, a copy of wave recovery tool needs to be downloaded or cloned with `git` using the green **Clone or download** button on the top right corner of this page.
+All commands below must be executed in the cloned or downloaded and extracted directory containing the file `waverecovery.py`.

 For all commands below, `python3` is assumed to be in the system's executable `PATH`.
 If your system reports that `python3` can not be found, its containing directory must either be added to the `PATH` variable or `python3` must be replaced with the absolute path to the Python 3 interpreter.

-# Usage
+## Usage

 The tool provides two functionalities:

 1. Displaying wave file header information
 2. Restoring corrupted wave file headers

-## Displaying Header File Information
+### Displaying Header File Information

 To display header information for a specific wave file, invoke the tool as follows: